-For the last few years, Jerusalem has been my home away from home.
+Over the past few years, Jerusalem has been my home away from home.

-I came here four years ago to do an internship at the Israel Museum in the collections database and from then on I was smitten.
+I came here four years ago for an internship at the Israel Museum in the collections database.
+From that moment onwards, I was smitten.

-In 2019, I finished my Undergraduate degree in Montreal and packed my suitcases to head for the Holy City, to earn a Masters degree at Hebrew University in Jewish Studies.
-Growing up as a conservative Jew in Richmond Virginia, I would hear stories constantly about the Jerusalem of Gold, the holiest city on earth, and the homeland of the Jewish people.
+In 2019, when I finished my degree in Montreal, I packed up my belongings and headed for the Holy City.
+There, I would be working on earning a masters in Jewish Studies at Hebrew University.
+Growing up as a conservative Jew in Richmond, Virginia, I would hear continually stories about the Jerusalem of Gold, the holiest city on earth, and the homeland of the Jewish people.

-In the last two years I have cultivated a deeper appreciation and understanding of a city I spent a good portion of my life building in my head.
-Let me tell you, the reality is so much more astounding then anything the human mind is capable of imagining.
+Over the past two years, I’ve cultivated a deeper appreciation and understanding of a city I spent a good portion of my life building up in my mind.
+Let me tell you: the reality is so much more astounding then anything the human mind is capable of imagining.

 An Introduction to Jerusalem

-The first time I laid eyes on Jerusalem, it reminded me of the White City of Gondar from the Lord of the Rings films.
+The first time I laid eyes on Jerusalem, it reminded me of the White City of Gondar from Lord of the Rings.

-The entire city built into the mountains, every building made of the same white limestone, with endless back alleyways and hidden streets.
-An ancient city with a past that is both unveiled and enigmatic.
+The entire city was built into the mountains, with every building made of the same white limestone; there were endless alleyways to explore.
+Jerusalem is an ancient city with a past that’s both unveiled and enigmatic.

-The earliest known signs of human settlement in the area date back for thousands of years and since then nations and empires have called this little piece of the world there own leaving traces of their time here.
+The earliest known signs of human settlement in the area date back for thousands of years and since then, nations and empires have called this little piece of the world their own, leaving traces of their time there.

 What you are left with is one of the most famous and popular cities in the world.
 You’ll find nationalities from hemispheres you never expected.
 The medley of returning diaspora Jews from both East and West, Arab Muslims and Christians from across the Middle East, Palestinian families, Irish Catholics, Russians, a large Fillapino community, Francophones, Latinos; the list of variations is endless.
 Often times you’ll here at least four or five different languages on the street in a given day.